Configuration

 layers

-The layers section consists of a list of layer names that are then expected in the layers directory relative to the conig.yaml referencing them:
+The layers section consists of a list of layer names that are then expected in the layers directory of the project root directory:

 layers: